Guillemdb/Happiness-inside-a-job-PyDataBcn17/README.md

 # PyData-Bcn-2017
-Happyness inside a job: A social netowork analysis
+Happiness inside a job: A social netowork analysis